 Computers are now part of everyday life.
 For most of us, technology is essential to our lives, at home and at work.
 ‘Computational thinking’ is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in this digital world.
 The new national curriculum for computing provides schools with an exciting opportunity to reinvigorate teaching and learning in this important area of the curriculum.
 There is a far greater focus now on learning about computers and computation, not simply learning how to use technology.
-A school Computing curriculum should contain a balance of computer science, information
+Our school Computing curriculum aims for a balance of computer science, information

 technology and digital literacy.

 ICT Rationale at Carr Junior School

 At Carr Junior School we will ensure that computing education equips the children to use computational thinking and creativity to understand and change the world.
 The core of computing is computer science, in which the children will be taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, children will be equipped to use information technology to create programs systems and a range of content.
 Computing will also ensure that children become digitally literate- able to use and express themselves and develop their ideas through information and communication technology.

 Aims - In our school we aim to:

 Ensure all staff and pupils are confident, competent, and independent users of ICT.

 Develop an appreciation of the use of ICT in the context of the wider world.